Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/index.rst

 ############
 Basic skills
 ############
-Learn the basics of running Lightning Apps and modifying existing Lightning Apps.
-Researchers and machine learning engineers should start here.
+Learn to run python code on the cloud and build workflows (Lightning Apps).
+Every new user should start here.

 .. join_slack::
    :align: left